chrisjsewell/PyGauss/docs/source/example.rst

 A *molecule* can be created containg data about the inital geometry, optimisation process and analysis of the final configuration.
-Molecules can be viewed statically or interactively (not currently supported by Firefox).
+Molecules can be viewed statically or interactively.

 .. code:: python